Ethiopian Foods 101: The Ultimate Culinary Guide to Ethiopia’s Rich and Diverse Cuisine

 The roasted beans are then ground using a traditional tool known as Mukecha.

 Clean water that will be used to make the coffee is boiled using a traditional coffee pot known as jebena.
 The boiled water and freshly ground coffee beans are then mixed together in the jebena.
 When the coffee is ready, the host will pour it gracefully into small, handle-less cups known as Sini.

 Buna is usually served with sugar, but in many parts of Ethiopia, it is common to see it being served with salt, honey, or even niter kibbeh instead of sugar.

 Traditionally, a full coffee ceremony involves three rounds of coffee that proceed from strong (Abol) to medium (Tona) to weak (Baraka), with the final round considered as bestowing a blessing on the coffee drinker.

 Shai is Amharic for tea, and is the second most preferred hot drink in Ethiopia next to Buna.
 It is also quite popular among the Muslim communities in the lowlands of Ethiopia.

-Atmit is a mostly used as comfort drink for mothers with newly born babies and, sometimes people with the flu.
-However, some people who enjoy the taste and smooth texture of the drink also enjoy it ones in a while.
-Atmit is made out of barley and oat-flour mixed with water, sugar and Niter Kibbeh (Ethiopian clarified butter), cooked until it reaches a slightly thick consistency.
+Atmit is mostly used as a comfort drink for mothers with newly born babies and, sometimes people with the flu.
+However, some people who enjoy the taste and smooth texture of the drink also enjoy it once in a while.
+Atmit is made out of barley and oat flour mixed with water, sugar, and Niter Kibbeh (Ethiopian clarified butter), cooked until it reaches a slightly thick consistency.

 With over 80 unique ethnicities in Ethiopia, it is no wonder that Ethiopia is home to a rich and diverse food culture with several dishes well suited for almost everyone, whether you are a vegetarian/vegan or a hard-core meat lover.